KarmaYama/cleansh/README.md

 Please check our [`License Notes`](./cleansh/LICENSE_NOTES.md) for more information.

-The overall `cleansh` project, the `cleansh` CLI application specifically, is licensed under the [PolyForm Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/).
-Please refer to the specific license notes within the `cleansh` directory for full details on commercial use.
+The overall `CleanSH` project, the `CleanSH` CLI application specifically, is licensed under the [PolyForm Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/).
+Please refer to the specific license notes within the `CleanSH` directory for full details on commercial use.

 ---

-**Cleansh Workspace: Modular design for secure and adaptable terminal output sanitization.**
+**CleanSH Workspace: Modular design for secure and adaptable terminal output sanitization.**